DOCUMENT TSC-2026/B71 · BLOG POST 71 · CONSUMER COMMERCE · REV. 01

 If your reason for staying off TikTok Shop was "it might get banned," that reason has weakened to the point where it should no longer be your deciding factor.
 The divestiture was the resolution the threat demanded.
 You are no longer building on a channel with a legal expiry date hanging over it.

-I will not pretend it is zero risk, because no platform is.
-Regulation can evolve, and any single channel carries the ordinary danger of policy changes, fee shifts, and algorithm swings.
-But that is normal channel risk, the same kind you carry on Meta, on Amazon, on Google.
-It is the difference between "this channel might be turned off by the government" and "this channel might change its rules," and those are not the same category of fear.
+It is not zero risk, because no platform is.
+Regulation can evolve, and any single channel carries ordinary danger: policy changes, fee shifts, algorithm swings.
+That is normal channel risk.
+It is the same category of risk you carry on Meta, on Amazon, on Google.
+The distinction that matters is the difference between "this channel might be turned off by the government" and "this channel might change its rules."
+Those are not the same fear, and conflating them is how brands end up either over-cautious or over-committed.

 "The question moved from 'will this channel exist next quarter' to 'how do I run it well.'
 That is a completely different planning problem, and a much better one to have."

-So the headline answer is yes, materially safer than it was.
+So the headline answer is yes, materially safer than before.
 The ownership cloud that justified sitting out has cleared.
-What remains is the ordinary work of deciding whether the channel earns its place in your mix.
+What remains is the ordinary work of deciding whether the channel earns its place in your specific mix, at your margins, with your category's audience behavior.

 The scale is real,